Drug Rehab Centers: Drug Treatment Centers

 Drug Treatment Center - Drug Abuse Detox

 Some drug treatment centers are designed to handle medical detoxification while other treatment centers for drug abuse only accept patients after medical detox has taken place elsewhere.
-For drug abuse rehab to offer detox, medical personnel have to be on staff to observe and provide support during the period immediately after the drug abuser quits their drug of choice.
+For drug abuse rehab to offer detox, medical personnel must be on staff to observe and provide support during the period immediately after the drug abuser quits their drug of choice.
 Medical detoxification often involves the prescription of medication to ease initial withdrawal symptoms.
 Medical oversight of detoxification is critical for some drugs, like alcohol, as withdrawal effects can be life-threatening.

 Drug Treatment Center - Residential Drug Treatment